 These airlines are doing so well that the larger carriers are starting to find ways to copy them!
 Even seasoned travelers will hop on low-cost airlines once in a while (heck, in some areas of the world you’re only going to get low-cost airlines).
 Review the rest of this post and our post on low-cost airlines, and keep an open mind.

 It is very rare that the far you see on an airline website is going to be the cheapest fare.
-You should always conduct a search using a site like Kayak to get a look at the best prices, and then go from there.
+We always suggest checking Google Flights to see what the best prices look like.
 That doesn’t mean you should always book the lower-priced fare versus using the airline website.
 For more on that, see item number 5 below.

 Baggage policies are more important for Disney vacations than for other vacations.
 Sit around Orlando International Airport for a bit and you'll see those Disney shopping bags everywhere.
 Seemingly everyone is leaving WDW with much more than they came with.
 If you don't know the baggage policies going into your trip, you might wind up paying some hefty fees.

 Most people probably have a baggage type where they feel like they need to know the policy, but few people pay attention to all three baggage policies.
 People who pack a lot of things probably need to pay most attention to the checked baggage policy.
 Do you get one free?
 Is it more to check at the airport versus prepaying?
 Is the price even higher at the gate?